Contrarian Corpus

 Primary demands

-• Elect Starboard's independent director nominees to the Huntsman board
+• Elect Starboard's independent director nominees at the 2022 annual meeting

-• Hold management accountable for repeated failures to deliver on Investor Day promises
+• Hold management accountable for 15+ years of missed Investor Day commitments

-• Refresh the board with directors who have relevant chemicals industry experience
+• Refresh the Board with directors who have real public-company oversight experience

 KPIs cited